Clinical Research Study for Children and Teens with Bipolar I Depression

 Have more questions about the study?

-Find out if your child may be a good fit for this investigational study.
-Our team will contact you within 24 hours.
+Learn whether your child may be a fit for this investigational study.
+Our team will follow up to discuss screening steps.

 Why Request an Evaluation?